getCannaBiz/cannabiz-menu/readme.txt

 *   Added new `wpd/v1` REST API route to the WP REST API in `admin/wp-dispensary-rest-api.php`
 *   Added `product_type` jQuery to show/hide metaboxes properly in `admin/js/wp-dispensary-admin.js`
 *   Added `convert_post_types`, `convert_metadata`, and `convert_taxonomies` helper function for v4.0 upgrade in `includes/functions/wp-dispensary-helper-functions.php`
-*   Added new Products Export option to the WP Dispensary admin settings in `admin/class-wp-dispensary-csv-export.php`
+*   Added new Products Export option to the CannaBiz Menu admin settings in `admin/class-wp-dispensary-csv-export.php`
 *   Added parameter to `get_wpd_product_image` function that will link/unlink images in `includes/functions/wp-dispensary-product-functions.php`
 *   Added logo field to vendors taxonomy in `admin/class-wp-dispensary-vendors-taxonomy-fields.php`
 *   Added product type filter to admin all products screen in `admin/wp-dispensary-admin-screens.php`